Hishamkhashman1/Hishamkhashman1/README.md

 Software engineer building backend systems, APIs and SaaS products.

-Currently focused on Python, FastAPI, Ruby on Rails and Linux.

 Former consultant with a background in finance and operations.
 Today I spend most of my time designing, building and shipping software.

 ---